College Factual by our College Data Analytics Team

 Find out more about the retention and graduation rates at Universal Technology College of Puerto Rico.

-Universal Technology College of Puerto Rico Undergraduate Student Diversity
+Diversity Profile of Universal Technology College of Puerto Rico

 100.0% Racial-Ethnic Minorities*

-How Much Does Universal Technology College of Puerto Rico Cost?
+Cost of Attending Universal Technology College of Puerto Rico

 $19,878 Avg Salary of Grads

-The pay for some majors is higher than others, but on average, students who graduate with a bachelor's degree from Unitec of PR make about $19,878 a year during their first few years of employment after graduation.
-Unfortunately, this is 60% less that the average college graduate's salary of $49,219 per year.
+Although some majors pay more than others, students who graduate from Universal Technology C of Puerto Rico with a bachelor’s degree go on to jobs where they make an average salary of $19,878 in their early years.
+Unfortunately, this is 60% less than the average college graduate’s salary of $49,219 per year.
 However, graduates in your major field may make more.

 See which majors at Universal Technology College of Puerto Rico make the most money.